Gold (1974 film): Development

 Producer Michael Klinger bought the rights to it and Shout at the Devil as his follow up to Get Carter.
 "Actually they're both just as tough as Carter,” said Klinger of the projects.
 The South African government promised to co operate in filming at the mines.

 The film Klinger most wanted to make was Shout at the Devil.
 However, because it was a period film it needed a large budget.
 Gold was cheaper because it told a contemporary story and he ended up filming that instead.

 Klinger tried to set up the film with MGM, for whom he had made Get Carter.
 The studio bought out Klinger's option for Gold Mine for £25,000, but insisted that Klinger hire an experienced writer, Stanley Price, to work on the script along with Wilbur Smith.
 MGM later withdrew from the project – they were pulling out of all production in Britain – and Klinger bought back rights to the novel and script.

 The budget of over £1 million was raised mostly from South African businessmen.
+(One account said it was three South African furniture manufacturers.)

 Roger Moore was cast in the lead.
 It was his first film since making his debut as James Bond in Live and Let Die (1973).
 He was paid $200,000 plus a percentage of the profits.
 Producer Michael Klinger used a number of other people associated with James Bond films, including editor John Glen, production designer Syd Cain, titles designer Maurice Binder and director Peter Hunt.

 Tony Klinger, assistant to the producer, said he tried to get Steven Spielberg to direct the movie after having been impressed by Duel.
 However, Roger Moore vetoed the choice on the basis of Spielberg's youth.
 "Roger was, I think, a little insecure about his acting ability, and as a consequence was always protective of his image, like most movie stars that are less actor and more star.
 I guess that's why we got the message loud and clear that he turned down our first choice for the director for Gold", he said.

+It was reported that the South African government was opposed to the film but Klinger said it was actually the mining industry.
+However the General Mining Corporation eventually gave its support.